-Christmas Snowball Supplies
+Christmas Money Snowball Supplies

 This post contains affiliate links.
 When you purchase through an affiliate link, we receive a small commission at no additional cost to you.
 Disclosure

-In the past I’ve put a gift card in the center and used candy and small novelty toys throughout the rest!
+In the past I’ve put gift cards in the center and used candy and small novelty toys throughout the rest!

 How to Assemble the Christmas Snowball

 - Begin with a reindeer nose, money, or gift card.
 Wrap enough white crepe streamer around it to fully cover it.

 - Add additional money, toys, candy etc. as you wrap.